Packages

 Reading

-Chapter 3.2.1: Cargo Targets in The Cargo Book
+Chapter 3.2.1: Cargo Targets by The Cargo Book

 In this section of the Cargo book, all of the possible targets that Cargo can build for a crate are defined.

-Chapter 3.1: Specifying Dependencies in The Cargo Book
+Chapter 3.1: Specifying Dependencies by The Cargo Book

 In this section of the book, it is explained how dependencies are specified in Cargo.